Sunday, 10 November 2024

 'And do your patients say that they feel better after that'

 'It's difficult to tell' replies the physician. 'what with their tongues swelling up from the bites.
-But I can say confidently from looking at the jerking of their limbs that their mobility improves and that that they stop complaining about their gout'.
+But I can say confidently from looking at the jerking of their limbs that their mobility improves and that they stop complaining about their gout'.

 'No, no, no!' replies the chamberlain firmly.
 'There must be some other recommendation'.